-- 1) Interrupt, except to seek clarification (only Representatives of Parties may raise points of order). - 2) Heckle other delegates or observers; they too have a right to express their opinion. - 3) Use the meeting for demonstrations. - 4) Seek to obtain information dishonestly during meetings of the Conference of the Parties.
+- Interrupt, except to seek clarification (only Representatives of Parties may raise points of order). - Heckle other delegates or observers; they too have a right to express their opinion. - 3.
+Attack other participants. - 4.
+Use the meeting for demonstrations. - 5.
+Seek to obtain information dishonestly during meetings of the Conference of the Parties.